 In relation to information supplied by the Client to be used in providing the Services (“the Information”) Cambria Publishing and its agents and employees shall store the Information securely, not use the Information for any purpose other than as required under this Agreement and destroy or return to the Client all Information and any copies within 60 days of payment of all the Fees due under the Agreement or termination of the Agreement, whichever is earlier.

 Where Cambria Publishing is required to produce any material (in written or electronic format) as part of the Services it shall ensure the content is true and accurate to the best of its knowledge.

 Each party acknowledges and accepts that it may receive information of a confidential nature relating to the other party, its business and clients (“Confidential Information”).
 Each party undertakes to the other that it will use the Confidential Information solely for the purposes envisaged by this Agreement and will not disclose the same unless the other party has consented in writing to such disclosure, such disclosure is required by law or such information is already in the public domain, other than as a result of a breach of any obligation of confidentiality.

-Without prejudice to Clause 3.4, Cambria Books may name the Client in lists of clients that it produces and discloses from time to time.
+Without prejudice to Clause 3.4, Cambria Publishing may name the Client in lists of clients that it produces and discloses from time to time.

 4. Data Protection